 3 Undeniable Global Stats About Mobile Wallets

-The way we engage with money in a tangible sense is changing.
+The way we interact with money is changing.
 For some, money is still a jingle of coins and crumpled bills in their pocket — but for millions of others, money is an electronic currency, accessed by a digital screen.
-Any way you look at it — whether digital or traditional — availability and accessibility is the key to purchasing.
-And mobile wallet usage is at the forefront of a changing world of commerce transactions.

 Mobile Wallet Usage Statistics You Can’t Deny

-In-store contactless mobile payments made through smart devices, digital wallets, and QR codes are on the rise throughout the world, and will likely continue to increase as more customers become familiar with their use.
-The three undeniable statistics below showcase the disruptive nature of mobile payments and explain why contactless payments may be here to stay.
+In-store contactless mobile payments made through smart devices, digital wallets and QR codes are on the rise throughout the world, with growth continuing to increase as more customers become familiar with their use.
+The three undeniable statistics below showcase the disruptive nature of mobile payments and explain why contactless payments are here to stay.

-The current use of digital payment platforms—such as Apple Pay, PayPal, Venmo, AliPay, and WeChat Pay—is already significant.
-In 2020 PayPal had 348 million active users and Apple Pay 441 million.
+The current use of digital payment platforms – such as Apple Pay, PayPal, Venmo, AliPay, and WeChat Pay – is already significant.
+In 2021 PayPal had 392 million active users and Apple Pay 507 million.
 In China, the number of active users is even larger.
 WeChat had a staggering 1.151 billion users and AliPay more than 1.2 billion.
-According to a report by Fortune Business Insights, in 2019 the global mobile payment market reached $1.18 trillion and is expected to reach $8.94 trillion by 2027, reflecting a compound annual growth rate of 29%.
+According to a report by Allied Market Research, the global mobile payment market size is projected to reach $12.06 trillion by 2027, growing at a CAGR of 30.1% from 2020 to 2027.

-The rise of Generation Z as consumers (those under 40, also known as “digital natives”) is also expected to contribute to the growth of mobile pay.
-In 2026, digital natives are expected to comprise 59% of all consumers in the US market.
-Other drivers for the increased use of mobile wallet payments include convenience, security, and speed.
+The rise of gen z as consumers (those under 40, also known as digital natives) is also expected to contribute to the growth of mobile pay.
+In 2026, digital natives are expected to comprise 59% of all consumers in the U.S. market.
+Other drivers for the increased use of mobile wallet payments include convenience, security and speed.

-Lack of cash or credit cards is no longer an obstacle to purchasing.
-Even the Girl Scouts have moved on with more than 3,800 troops selling cookies using mobile payments.
-According to the 2021 Global Payments Report, global digital and mobile wallet usage statistics are expected to increase and reach 33.4% of POS payments by 2024, followed by credit cards (22.8%), debit cards (22.4%), and cash (12.7%).
-A similar trend is expected in ecommerce, with digital and mobile wallet payments comprising 51.7% of ecommerce payments by 2024, followed by credit cards (20.8%), and debit cards (12.0%).
+Lack of cash or credit cards is no longer an obstacle to purchases.
+Diverse organizations have adopted mobile payments including the Girl Scouts, which have more than 3,800 troops selling cookies in this way.
+According to the 2021 Global Payments Report, global digital and mobile wallet usage statistics are expected to increase and reach 33.4% of POS payments by 2024, followed by credit cards (22.8%), debit cards (22.4%) and cash (12.7%).
+A similar trend is expected in ecommerce, with digital and mobile wallet payments comprising 51.7% of ecommerce payments by 2024, followed by credit cards (20.8%), and debit cards (12.0%)

 While use of mobile payments as a whole (globally) are expected to grow, there are some interesting variabilities in trends by region: